ASCENDINGHeat/UTSpbpProject/README.md

 Tonton video presentasi proyek kami di YouTube untuk melihat lebih banyak fitur dan detail dari website serta mod yang kami tawarkan.

 📺 **[Link Video Akan Ditambahkan di Sini]**

 ---

+## Fair Use Disclaimer

+This website and all related project content were created **for educational and non-commercial demonstration purposes only**.
+Some elements such as game names, car brands, or visual assets may be **copyrighted materials owned by third parties**.
+All copyrights and trademarks mentioned are **the property of their respective owners**.

+There is **no ownership claim or official affiliation** with _Assetto Corsa_, its developers, or any automotive companies referenced.

+If any copyright holder believes their material has been used inappropriately, please contact us for **clarification or removal**.

+---